-Julian is currently in the final year of his PhD at the Department of Politics and International Studies at the University of Warwick (thesis working title: "Bush, Obama, Captain America and Other Heavenly Creatures – The Crisis of Security Concepts: Hollywood, Heroism and the Connections Between Popular Culture and Post-‘9/11’ Security Discourses.") supervised by Dr. Trevor McCrisken and Dr. Chris Moran
+Julian is currently a PhD Researcher at the Department of Politics and International Studies at the University of Warwick (thesis title: "Warning!
+Contains Spoilers: Reading post-'9/11' US Security Discourses through Superhero Films") supervised by Dr. Trevor McCrisken and Dr. Chris Moran.

 Research Interests: International Relations, Security and Surveillance Studies, US Foreign Policy, War and Militarism, Critical Geopolitics, Popular Culture, Film and Cinema studies, post-Structuralism, Aesthetics, Visuality, and Narrative.
 Previous research projects and papers have covered issues such as the Geopolitics in TV series and films, Football and Identity, War Films and National Identity, neo-Liberalism and post-Democracy, Superheroes and Security, Hegemonic Masculinity, Postmodernity and Heroism, '9/11', Trauma, and Crisis, Drones and Visuality.

 Recent publication: (2020) (Captain) America in crisis: popular digital culture and the negotiation of Americanness, Cambridge Review of International Affairs, 33: 5, pp. 690-712,